Hundredfolds/CV/README.md

 ## Edward Phillips

-I'm a junior developer currently studying at the Maker's Academy.
-After studying Aerospace engineering I spent 3 years working for a medtech startup, 1 year in customer support and 2 in the finance department.
-I am looking for a role where I can cut my teeth on a project which will test and grow my new skills as a developer.
+I'm a former accountant turned developer, coming from a background in online healthcare following a degree in aerospace engineering.
+I'm eager to start working in a role where I can cut my teeth on a project which will test and grow my skills as a developer

 ## Quick Learner